format81/TI-Mindmap-GPT/README.md

 ## Contributing

 The project is open to external contributions.
 Pull requests are welcome.
+Here's how you can help:

+- **Testing and Feedback**: Try the tool and share your insights to improve its performance and usability.
+- **Improving Prompts**: Help refine the AI prompts for better extraction and accuracy of unstructured cyber threat intelligence data.
+- **Extending Functionality**: Build additional features, or improve existing workflows.
+- **Open Discussions**: Join the conversation to explore innovative use cases and share your ideas.

+Your contributions will help make this project more robust and impactful.
+Thank you for your support!

 ## License